Krrithen/Loan-Prediction-System/README.md

 | `loan_status`           | Status of the loan (Approved/Rejected)                    |

 This system leverages these data attributes to analyze applicants' profiles and make informed predictions, enabling efficient and fair decision-making in loan approval.

+## Conclusion

+The Loan Prediction System achieves high accuracy, with the Decision Tree and Random Forest models both reaching 98% accuracy.
+These models provide reliable predictions for loan eligibility, streamlining the approval process and offering valuable insights to help applicants improve their chances of qualifying in the future.